thursby/assemble-materialize/README.md

 ```

 ### Borrowed and/or stolen
-This project wouldn't exist were it not for the countless hours spend developing
+This project wouldn't exist were it not for the countless hours spent developing
-the shoulders it stands upon.
+the mighty shoulders it stands upon.

 - Assemble - http://assemble.io
 - Materialize - http://materializecss.com